mixerapi/mixerapi.com/README.md

 ### Running

-The site can be run via docker run on your localhost.
+The site can be run via `./run.sh` (see full command below) on your localhost.
 This includes a live reload as docs and configs change.
 You can browse the site via `http://localhost:8000/` by default.

 ```console
 docker run --rm -it --network=host -v ${PWD}:/docs --user $(id -u):$(id -g) systematical/mixerapidocs:latest